 On accountability

-When did the world become a place where no matter what we do, we feel no friction or failure?
+When did the world become a place where no matter what we do, we evade failure?
 A language app, an online game and an obsession with data analytics: each works differently, but the effect is the same.

 NYTimes has some very popular games, and one of them is called Strands.
-The user is prompted to look for words that are themed for the day, hidden in the block of letters.
+We look for words that are themed for the day, hidden in the block of letters.
 There is a “hint” button.
-After making a few errors, we are offered a “hint” and when pushed, the correct letters are revealed for the user to unscramble.
-Presumably, this hint prevents frustration for the player because the game designer knows too much friction is bad.
-But is this too little friction?
-Where is the discomfort that can challenge us, so when we achieve the goal, we can enjoy the joy of mastery?
-Am I as proud of finishing the puzzle after deploying the “hint” button?
+After making a few errors, I am offered a “hint” and when pushed, the correct letters are revealed for me to unscramble.
+Presumably, this hint prevents me from frustrations, and I stay in the game.
+If I deploy the “hint” button, did I really complete the word game?

 Big Data is used every day to make decisions in Corporate America.
 As a digital strategist, I am asked to find data that supports every decision.
 Why should the button be positioned here, not there?
 Which words do customers prefer?